pedroliman/pedronl/content/talk/2021-cisnet-junior-investigators/index.md

 ---
-title: A Primer on Robust Decision Making for Health Policy
+title: A Primer on Robust Decision Making for Health Policy Modelers

 abstract: In this presentation, I introduced RDM to CISNET Junior Investigators and presented our RDM work.